-The non-renormalizable operators $\mathcal{W}_{NR}$ of order five operators ---suppressed by two inverse powers of the Planck mass---that break the full discrete symmetry group of our model can be chosen as given by a perturbation $\delta W_{scal}$ of one of the trilinear couplings that already exist in the scalar superpotential (\ref{sca}).
-Thus, we are left with multiple choices for order five operators where the most suitable one that can break explicitly the full $\mathbb{A}_{4}\times \boldsymbol{Z}_{3}$ flavor symmetry down to $\mathbb{Z}_{2}$ is given by the following operator
+The non-renormalizable operators $\mathcal{W}_{NR}$ of order five operators---suppressed by two inverse powers of the Planck mass---that break the full discrete symmetry group of our model down to $\mathbb{Z}_{2}$ can be chosen as given by a perturbation $\delta W_{scal}$ of one of the trilinear couplings that already exist in the scalar superpotential (\ref {sca}).
+Thus, we are left with multiple choices for order five operators where the most suitable one that can break explicitly $\mathbb{A}_{4}\times \boldsymbol{Z}_{3}$ down to $\mathbb{Z}_{2}$ is given by the following operator

-\textrm{\ } \textrm{\ }and, at quantum level, is represented by the Feynman diagram in figure \ref{f20} contributing to the effective potential $ \mathcal{V}_{eff}$.
-Higher dimensional operators of order five that can contribute to the explicit breaking of the full flavor group are shown in Appendix C. The choice of\textrm{\ }above\textrm{\ }$\mathcal{W}_{NR}$\textrm{\ }has been motivated by the fact that the flavon\textrm{\ }\textbf{$\chi $}\ transforms as a non-trivial singlet under both\textrm{\ }$\mathbb{A}_{4}$ \textrm{\ }and $\boldsymbol{Z}_{3}$ symmetries\footnote{ \ It is clear that the non-renormalizable operator given in eq. (\ref{op}) will have negligible effect on the low energy phenomenology, considering the fact that this operator is suppressed by two power of the Planck mass.}.
-Moreover, this flavon creates its own walls during the spontaneous breaking of the full discrete symmetry $G_{\mathrm{f}}$.
-For the breaking of $\mathbb{ A}_{4}$, the DWs are located on the boundaries of the six degenerate vacua given in eq. (\ref{ksi}) and figure \ref{w5}.
-We note that the other five- dimensional operators (given in Appendix C) do not present any risk on the phenomenology of the model, since their contributions at low energy theory are generated through the same tadpole diagram presented in figure \ref{f20} with a factor difference depending on the coupling constant used in the perturbation term.
+\textrm{\ } \textrm{\ }and, at quantum level, is represented by the Feynman diagram in Fig. \ref{f20} contributing to the effective potential $\mathcal{V }_{eff}$.
+Higher dimensional operators of order five that can contribute to the explicit breaking of the full flavor group are shown in Appendix C.

+The choice of\textrm{\ }above\textrm{\ }$\mathcal{W}_{NR}$\textrm{\ }has been motivated by the fact that\textrm{\ }$\Omega $\ carries quantum charges under both\textrm{\ }$\mathbb{A}_{4}$\textrm{\ }and $\boldsymbol{Z}_{3}$ symmetries\footnote{ \ It is clear that the nonrenormalizable operator given in Eq. (\ref{op}) will have negligible effect on the low energy phenomenology, considering the fact that this operator is suppressed by two power of the Planck mass.}.
+Moreover, this triplet creates its own walls during the spontaneous breaking of the full discrete symmetry $G_{\mathrm{f}}$.
+For the breaking of $\mathbb{ A}_{4}$, the DWs are located on the boundaries of the six degenerate vacua given in Eq. (\ref{voc1}) and Fig. \ref{w4}.
+We note that the other five-dimensional operators (given in Appendix C) do not present any risk on the phenomenology of the model, since their contributions at low energy theory are generated through the same tadpole diagram presented in Fig. \ref {f20} with a factor difference depending on the coupling constant used in the perturbation term.

 By using the Feynman rules of supergraphs\footnote{ \ For the detailed calculations that led to the term given in the effective potential $\delta \mathcal{V}_{eff}$, see the analysis given in Appendix C.} \cite{R72,A36,A37}, we obtain the following contribution to the effective scalar potential